amaclean2/famepick/README.md

 ## Coding Challenge

-The coding challenge revolves around building a todo list.
+The coding challenge revolves around building a todo list on React.
 Tasks belong to groups and can have dependencies on one another (i.e. if task X depends on task Y & Z, task X cannot be completed until task Y & Task Z are completed).
-The challenge includes 2 components:

-* Build frontend logic and React-based UI
-* Design data model for the database

 ### Build React UI